 1. Balance Your Use of Sales and Content Emails

 Which email types should be focusing on this BFCM—sales or content?
 The answer is both!
-It is knowing how to use them in a way that complements and supports each other can you fully utilize your email lists.
+It is by knowing how to use them in a way that complements and supports each other can you fully utilize your email lists.

 The benchmark for a well-balanced sales-to-content ratio in your eCommerce store’s email marketing strategy would be 70% sales and 30% content.

 Why both and not just focus on one type of email?
 Sure, sales emails do all the selling, but it’s your content emails that present the value of what you’re selling to your customers.
 By value, we mean it does the heavy lifting to build that relationship with your tribe.

 While your sales emails highlight your products and special offers, your content emails answer the “Why should I buy from this store and not others?” question of your customers.

 To really maximize your conversion rates in the long term, you need to center around what value your brand and its products can offer to your customers.
 And we have a few awesome ideas below.